cesarspc/epsud/readme.md

 ##

 We use FastApi and Python for the backend and React.js with JavaScript for the frontend.
-SQLAlchemy ORM, bcrypt encryptation, YAML files for the declarative paradigm handling availability of professionals and Prolog for logic paradigm.
+Also SQLAlchemy ORM, bcrypt encryptation, YAML files for the declarative paradigm handling availability of professionals and Prolog for logic paradigm.

 Technologies and tools in this project: